Commercial

 Client: Black Mountain Partners

-Project: Refurbishment of the former House of Fraser into a integrated mixed-use, office-led landmark.
+Project: Refurbishment of the former House of Fraser into a mixed-use office building.

 RIBA Project Stages: 1 - 7